Define analysis muon container, specify Quality/Isolation working

 block.
 Be sure to indent

-this line as much as is the corresponding line for the electron containers.
+this line as much as the corresponding line for the electron containers.

 Rerun your code, then re-examine your data ntuple.
 You should now be able to see new branches corresponding to muon information.
 Commit and push your changes when everything is running correctly.